-The Board of Zennor Petroleum Ltd comprises Dr Alan Parsley (Chairman), Martin Rowe (Managing Director), Rod Crawford (Technical Director), James Henry (Finance Director), Jason Cheng, Philip Jackson and John Daniel (Non-executive Directors).
+The Board of Zennor Petroleum Ltd comprises Dr Alan Parsley (Chairman), Martin Rowe (Managing Director), Rod Crawford (Technical Director), James Henry (Finance Director), Jason Cheng and Tushar Kumar (Non-executive Directors).

 The management team is supported by Marilyn Merryweather (Geophysical Advisor), Peter O’Mara (Geological Advisor), David Beaghan (Operations Director), Graham Cooper (Commercial Director)and Nick Shepherd (General Counsel), together with a number of talented technical, financial and administrative support staff and experienced associates who provide valuable drilling, technical and commercial expertise and support.